ealtintas/my-time/README.md

 ## Info

-This is a simple bash script which helps command line hackers to type time in various convenient forms...
+This is a simple bash script which helps keyboard or command line hackers to type time in various convenient forms...

 If you use a window manager like openbox you may use this script as a handy keyboard shortcut for printing time.